 three most meaningful labels and use

-include/exclude to avoid clutter
+exclude namespace or workload labels to avoid clutter

 Unresolved IP Configuration